OttoKuosmanen/WCST/README.md

   - Logo for the game, generated with DALL-E 3.

 ### Exam
 Documentation of the WCST creation.
-In chronological order (PDF + Jupyter notebook file).
+In chronological order (PDF + Jupyter notebook file + html file).

 - **game_logic**
   - Basics of game logic.
 The final code has evolved significantly.